-- (c) the installer must have having the written permission of the supplemental type certificate or approval holder.
-(So that the holder can contact the installer on matters of continuing airworthiness). - (d) the data provided by the manufacturer of a component must not conflict with data provided by the manufacturer of the product or assembly of which the component is to form a part.
+- (c) the installer must have the written permission of the STC or approval holder.
+(This is so that the holder can contact the installer on matters of continuing airworthiness.) - (d) the data provided by the manufacturer of a component must not conflict with data provided by the manufacturer of the product or assembly of which the component is to form a part.

 The certifying engineer carrying out the modification or repair is responsible for determining that they have ATD, detailing all necessary information for the modifications or repair undertaken.
-This means that the entire modification or repair is addressed in the ATD and that no part of any modification or repair is carried out without reference to the ATD.
-There must be no conflict between the data used and the manufacturer's ICA.
+This means that the entire modification or repair is addressed in the ATD and that no part of any modification or repair is carried out without reference to the

+ATD.
+There must be no conflict between the data used and the manufacturer's Instructions for Continuing Airworthiness (ICA).

 Often a single source of ATD will not provide all the information necessary and the certifying engineer will need to consult additional ATD references to complete the modification or repair.
-For example, a manufacturer may provide the materials and dimensions of a repair in the AMM and make reference to the United Stated Federal Aviation Authority (FAA) AC43-13.1B for the necessary methods and techniques to be used in completing the repair.
+For example, a manufacturer may provide the materials and dimensions of a repair in the AMM and refer to the United Stated Federal Aviation Authority (FAA) AC43-13.1B for the necessary methods and techniques to be used in completing the repair.
 Certifying engineers who chose to reference several sources of repair data must ensure that each reference used satisfies the conditions of Part 21 Appendix D.

 It is the responsibility of the certifying engineer to determine the appropriateness and applicability of the ATD used for a modification or repair.
 Not all ATD is necessarily in a form that is able to be used immediately.
-For example, AC43-12, Non-aeronautical lead acid batteries, is listed in Part 21 Appendix D as ATD and states that the use of non-aeronautical lead acid batteries is acceptable.
-Before modifying an aircraft by installing a non-aeronautical battery however, the ATD describing the actual installation must be sourced.
+For example, under Part 21(a) (6), Appendix D, the types of batteries accepted in AC43-12, Non-aeronautical lead acid batteries, would be considered to meet acceptable standards, but still need to be tested by the certifying engineer and accompanied by the appropriate documentation as ATD.
+Therefore, before modifying an aircraft by installing a non-aeronautical battery, the ATD describing the actual battery and installation must be sourced.